British Columbia

 A blond woman smiles next to two children whose faces are blurred.

-Bailey Plover was killed in Kelowna, B.C., on Friday in what police were calling a 'highly visible and tragic event.'
-The mother of two was remembered fondly by family, and a domestic violence advocate is calling for more to be done to address the issue.
+Bailey Plover was killed in Kelowna, B.C., on Friday in what police called a 'highly visible and tragic event.'
 (Submitted by Morey Maslak)

 The family of a woman killed in Kelowna, B.C., on Friday is calling for more to be done to address domestic violence in the province.